Auction Car Buying 101: Car Auction Tips for First-Time Buyers

 How do I get my car home after winning the auction?

-You can drive it yourself if it’s roadworthy and the distance is reasonable.
-Otherwise, consider hiring a professional driver or using Compare The Carrier/ that can help you find the best car shipping deals, saving you time and money.
+You can drive it yourself if it’s roadworthy and you have plates.
+However, the safest bet is using a professional transporter.
+Compare The Carrier can help you find the best car shipping deals, saving you time and money.

 5 1 vote